jkeneda/jupyter-math-book/docs/business-algebra/probability/1-probability-distributions.md

 The probabilities in a probability distribution should add up to 1 (or 100%).
 ```

 When randomness is involved, we don't know the exact outcome we'll get in advance.
-Since the outcome isn't known yet, we can give the outcome a *variable name*, like $$n$$, until it's determined.
+Since the outcome isn't known yet, we can give the outcome a *variable name*, like $n$, until it's determined.
 We call this a *random variable*.

 ```{glossary}
 random variable